qmatic/orchestra-events/README.md

 	/events/*/1 - subscribe to all events for branch with id 1

 ##Example##
-An example exists at the URL `/cometevents` that subscribes to all events via the CometD JavaScript client and prints event JSON payloads to screen.
+An example exists at the URL `/qpevents` that subscribes to all events via the CometD JavaScript client and prints event JSON payloads to screen.

+For event payload documentation see the [wiki](https://github.com/qmatic/orchestra-central-events-cometd/wiki/Events)